Help centre:

 Safety and Efficacy

-At the time of writing, our latest performance report (Q4 2023) showed that DERM found 97% of skin cancers.
-Combined with use of the Skin Analytics teledermatology platform, our NHS Secondary Care partners remove the need for more than 64% of face-to-face urgent suspected skin cancer appointments.
+Combined with use of the Skin Analytics teledermatology platform, our NHS Secondary Care partners remove the need for up to 95% of face-to-face urgent suspected skin cancer appointments.

 Since 2018, we have worked with teams from Health Enterprise East, the York Health Economics Consortium, Imperial Trust, as well as the Exeter Test Group to ensure that our services are truly sustainable for the NHS.